nelpy/nelpy/README.rst

 Installation
 ============

-The easiest way to install Nelpy is to use pip.
+The easiest way to install nelpy is to use ``pip``.
 From the terminal, run:

 .. code-block:: bash